aboud-masoud/assessment/README.md

 This simplified structure enhances readability and maintainability for a small project.
 While this approach works well here, for larger applications, I recommend adding a UseCases layer to separate the service layer more distinctly from business logic.

+Please note : this can be discussed in further in the next call , because there's is many idea for this structure and that always depend on the project size and team .

 ## Potential Enhancements: